soverenio/docs/docs/administration/aws-connections.md

     }
     ```

     2.8.
 Copy the ARN of the created role, return to the [AWS connection setup in the Soveren app](https://app.soveren.io/infrastructure-access/aws), and paste it into the **Role ARN** field.
+The **Role ARN** should look like this: `arn:aws:iam::654654342127:role/env`.

     2.9.
 Click **Run test**.
 It should display a positive result.
 (If not, please send us the error message.)